Marco77-ops/LogisticSystem/docs/architecture.md

 1. **New Event Types**: Can be added by extending AbstractEvent
 2. **New Services**: Can be added by connecting to Kafka and consuming/producing relevant events
 3. **New Analytics**: Can be implemented by adding new Kafka Streams topologies
-4. **New Notification Channels**: Can be added to the Notification Service
+4. **New Notification Channels**: Can be added to the Notification View Service